 Currently the oil market appears well balanced, as demonstrated by the backwardation* [see glossary] of crude oil prices.
 Demand is down significantly year-on-year, vehicle miles travelled are running almost 20% below pre-COVID-19 levels and global aviation is down more than 40% year-on-year.
 Weak oil demand could reverse quickly as vaccines are rolled out globally.
 With demand set to recover over the course of 2021, the Organisation of the Petroleum Exporting Countries (OPEC) is the key variable in the market.
 OPEC can raise supply by several million barrels a day and maintain market balance as demand recovers.
 So far, they are showing decent cohesion, although cracks could easily appear in the OPEC edifice.
 The wildcard is Iran, where exports remain close to zero and there is some probability that these barrels return to the market in 2021 with a Biden-led rapprochement.

-Despite improving oil market fundamentals, the integrated oil sector is pricing in $50-$60 per barrel, which does not look particularly attractive unless oil prices improve in the longer term.
+Despite improving oil market fundamentals, the integrated oil sector is pricing in US$50-$60 per barrel, which does not look particularly attractive unless oil prices improve in the longer term.
 Given the multi-decade move away from fossil fuels, it is hard to see that happening.
-Currently, the 2030 oil future is priced at around $50 per barrel (as at 25 February 2021) and remains steadfast despite the increase in current oil prices.
+Currently, the 2030 oil future is priced at around US$50 per barrel (as at 25 February 2021) and remains steadfast despite the increase in current oil prices.
 In the last year, the industry has started the reset to lower oil prices with impairments, capital expenditure cuts and dividend cuts, but still arguably needs to do more.
 2020 warning bells from the acceleration of renewables investment and potential cracks in OPEC+ suggest a need to be prepared for lower, rather than higher oil prices in the medium term.

-Elsewhere in energy, the market is paying close attention to gas prices, both domestic gas prices in the U.S. and Europe, as well as international Liquified Natural Gas (LNG) markets.
+Elsewhere in energy, the market is paying close attention to gas prices, both domestic gas prices in the US and Europe, as well as international Liquified Natural Gas (LNG) markets.
 LNG in particular has rallied to record highs after global supply disruptions and high shipping rates conspired with recent winter weather conditions to accelerate market rebalancing.

-After a half-decade of largely weaker prices, bumper harvests, a devastating U.S.-China trade policy rift, and most recently the coronavirus pandemic shock, staple cereals have finally broken out into what could be a sustained period of strength.
-We enter 2021 with plenty of crop production concerns, including dryness damaging South American corn and soybean crops, as well as winter wheat in Russia and the U.S. Brazil is suffering a rain shortfall, which is hitting hopes for the country’s 2021 output of soybeans, coffee, cotton and sugar too.
+After a half-decade of largely weaker prices, bumper harvests, a devastating US-China trade policy rift, and most recently the coronavirus pandemic shock, staple cereals have finally broken out into what could be a sustained period of strength.
+We enter 2021 with plenty of crop production concerns, including dryness damaging South American corn and soybean crops, as well as winter wheat in Russia and the US.
+Brazil is suffering a rain shortfall, which is hitting hopes for the country’s 2021 output of soybeans, coffee, cotton and sugar too.

 Similarly, the pulp and paper cycle seems to have troughed, with a recovery in both pulp and containerboard prices underway.
 The bioeconomy, where renewable biological resources from land and sea are used to produce food, materials and energy is growing.
 This concept meets the mandates of green capitalism, searching for sustainable sources of plastic, packaging and construction materials.
 Additionally, e-commerce penetration is positive for box demand as is a recovery in industrial activity.

 We hope and expect that 2021 brings some return to normality.
 Resource sectors look to be leading the global recovery, with promises of more fiscal stimulus to come, further global restocking, lean inventories and no swift recovery in capital expenditure.
-The long-term trends of increasing populations, prosperity and urbanization combined with the shift towards a digitized, electrified and fossil fuel free future means the global growth in consumption of natural resources should be well supported.
+The long-term trends of increasing populations, prosperity and urbanisation combined with the shift towards a digitised, electrified and fossil fuel free future means the global growth in consumption of natural resources should be well supported.
 Could we begin to see a MEGA (Mining, Energy, Gold, Agriculture) cycle?

-Dividend yield: Dividend received on a stock relative to its price, expressed as a percentage.
+Dividend yield: dividend received on a stock relative to its price, expressed as a percentage.

-Inflation hedge: An investment that aims to protect against the decreased purchasing power of money due to rising prices (inflation).
+Inflation hedge: an investment that aims to protect against the decreased purchasing power of money due to rising prices (inflation).

-Fiscal stimulus: Economic action to attempt to expand/stimulate an economy via an increase in government spending and/or lowering taxes.
+Fiscal stimulus: economic action to attempt to expand/stimulate an economy via an increase in government spending and/or lowering taxes.

-Oil futures contract: An agreement to buy or sell a certain number of barrels set amount of oil at a predetermined price, on a predetermined date.
+Oil futures contract: an agreement to buy or sell a certain number of barrels set amount of oil at a predetermined price, on a predetermined date.

-Soft commodities: Commodities that are grown and cared for, such as agricultural produce and livestock, rather than mined.
+Soft commodities: commodities that are grown and cared for, such as agricultural produce and livestock, rather than mined.

-*Backwardation: When a market is in backwardation, the forward price (predetermined price for delivery in the future) of a futures contract is lower than the spot (current market) price.
+*Backwardation: when a market is in backwardation, the forward price (predetermined price for delivery in the future) of a futures contract is lower than the spot (current market) price.